Evaluating Continuous Basic Graph Patterns over Dynamic Link Data Graphs: Preliminaries

 \subsection{Data and query graphs}

-Initially, we define two types of directed, labeled graphs with labeled edges that represent RDF data and Basic Graph Patterns (i.e., a subclass of SPARQL) over the RDF data.
-In the following, we consider two disjoint infinite sets $U_{so}$ and $U_p$ of URI references, an infinite set of (plain) literals\footnote{In this paper we do not consider typed literals.} $L$ and a set of variables $V$.
+Initially, we define two types of directed, labeled graphs with labeled edges that represent RDF data and Basic Graph Patterns (i.e., a subclass of SPARQL) over the RDF data~\cite{KGDN23-IS}.
+In the following, we consider two disjoint infinite sets $U_{so}$ and $U_p$ of URI references, an infinite set of (plain) literals $L$ and a set of variables $V$.

-A \emph{data triple}\footnote{A data triple is an RDF triple without blank nodes.} is a triple of the form $(s, p, o)$, where $s$ take values from $U_{so}$, $o$ takes values from $(U_{so} \cup L)$ and $p$ takes values from $U_{p}$; i.e., $(s, p, o) \in U_{so} \times U_p \times (U_{so} \cup L)$.
+A \emph{data triple} is a triple of the form $(s, p, o)$, where $s$ take values from $U_{so}$, $o$ takes values from $(U_{so} \cup L)$ and $p$ takes values from $U_{p}$; i.e., $(s, p, o) \in U_{so} \times U_p \times (U_{so} \cup L)$.
 In each triple of this form, we say that $s$ is the \emph{subject}, $p$ is the \emph{predicate} and $o$ is the \emph{object} of $t$.
-A \emph{data graph} $G$ is defined as a non-empty set of data triples.
-Similarly, we define a \emph{query triple pattern} (\emph{query triple} for short) as a triple $(s, p, o)$ in $ (U_{so} \cup V) \times U_p \times (U_{so} \cup L \cup V)$; i.e., $s$ could be either URI or variables from $V$ and $o$ could be either URI or variable, or literal\footnote{To simplify the presentation of our approach, we do not consider predicate variables.}.
-A \emph{Basic Graph Pattern (BGP)}, or simply a \emph{query (graph)}, $Q$ is defined as a non-empty set of query triple patterns.
+A \emph{data graph} $G$ is defined as a set of data triples.
+Similarly, we define a \emph{query triple pattern}\footnote{In this paper, we do not consider predicate variables.} (\emph{query triple} for short) as a triple $(s, p, o)$ in $ (U_{so} \cup V) \times U_p \times (U_{so} \cup L \cup V)$; i.e., $s$ could be either URI or variables from $V$ and $o$ could be either URI or variable, or literal.
+A \emph{Basic Graph Pattern (BGP)}, or simply a \emph{query (graph)}, $Q$ is defined as a non-empty set of query triples.
 In essence, each triple $(s, p, o)$ in the query and data graphs represents a directed edge from $s$ to $o$ which is labeled by $p$, while $s$ and $o$ represent nodes in the corresponding graphs.
 The \emph{output pattern} $O(Q)$ of a query graph $Q$ is the tuple $(X_1, \dots, X_n)$, with $n \geq 0$, of all the variables appearing in $Q$ w.r.t. to a total order over the variables of $Q$ \footnote{Although there are $n!$ output patterns for each query of $n$ variables, we assume a predefined ordering given as part of query definition.}.
 A query $Q$ is said to be a \emph{Boolean, or ground, query} if $n=0$ (i.e., there is not any variable in $Q$).
 The set of nodes of a data graph $G$ (resp. query graph $Q$) is denoted as $\CN(G)$ (resp. $\CN(Q)$).
 The set of variables of $Q$ is denoted as $\CV(Q)$.
 In the following, we refer to either a URI or literal node as \textit{constant node}.
-Furthermore, we say that a data graph (resp. query graph $Q$) $G'$ is a \emph{subgraph} of a data (resp. query) graph $G$ if $G' \subseteq G$.